sivasamyk/logtrail/README.md

 - Each line displayed in the events view is of format:
   `display_timestamp hostname program:message`
 - Any changes in `logtrail.json` requires restart of Kibana
+- You can also use Beats/Fluentd to ship events to ES and map the field properly using `fields` parameter in `logtrail.json`

 ### Fresh setup
 - Configure logtrail plugin: Following paramters can be configured from the `logtrail.json` file located inside `./installedPlugins/logtrail` directory